carpentries-incubator/intro-image-classification-cnn/episodes/setup-gpu.md

 title: "Setup - GPU"
 ---

+This lesson is designed for Software Carpentry users who have completed [Plotting and Programming in Python] and are looking to jump straight into image classification.
+We recognize that this jump is quite large and have done our best to provide the content and code to perform these types of analyses.

+The default [Setup](../learners/setup.md) is for CPU only environments.

 These instructions are for setting up tensorflow in a **GPU** capable environment.
 Because this is a more advanced topic and installation varies depending on your computer's architecture, please make sure you **set up and test** your installation before the workshop begins.
 We will not be able to spend class time assisting on GPU setups.

 ## Software Setup

 ::::::::::::::::::::::::::::::::::::: challenge
-## Installing Python using Anaconda
+## Install Python using Anaconda

 [Python] is a popular language for scientific computing, and a frequent choice for machine learning as well.
 Installing all of its scientific packages individually can be a bit difficult, however, so we recommend the installer [Anaconda] which includes most (but not all) of the software you will need.

-Regardless of how you choose to install it, please make sure you install Python version 3.x (e.g., 3.9 is fine).
+Make sure you install the latest Python version 3.xx.

-Also, please set up your python environment at least a day in advance of the workshop.
-If you encounter problems with the installation procedure, ask your workshop organizers via e-mail for assistance so you are ready to go as soon as the workshop begins.
+Also, please set up your python environment **at least** a day in advance of the workshop.
+If you encounter problems with the installation procedure *for Anaconda*, ask your workshop organizers via e-mail for assistance so you are ready to go as soon as the workshop begins.

 :::::::::::::::::::::::: solution
 ### Windows